StarRocks/starrocks/docs/integrations/authenticate_to_aws_resources.md

 Specifically, you can create different catalogs which can access different AWS S3 resources, such as S3 buckets `S3-BUCKET-1` and `S3-BUCKET-2`.
 This means you can access a different data source by changing the catalog of the current SQL session.

-Further, if `admin` grants privileges on different catalogs to different users, this will achieve an access control solution just like allowing different users within the same cluster to access different data sources.
+Further, if the cluster administrator grants privileges on different catalogs to different users, this will achieve an access control solution just like allowing different users within the same cluster to access different data sources.

 ### IAM user-based credential